Proven-Paradox/shaper-system/Handbook.md

 Some examples of Bane in play:
 * Adam is trying to follow tracks that have had some time to fade, imposing Bane -3, meaning he must reroll any results over 8 (11 - 3).
 He rolls a 9 and a 1.
 Bane forces him to reroll the 9, which comes up as a 2.
 Final result is 1 + 2 = 3.
-* XU-808 has Bane -4 on an attempt to repair a damaged mechanism.
+* XU-808 has Bane -4 on an attempt to repair a damaged mechanism with a Construct check.
 They must reroll any result above a 7.
 They roll a 7 and a 10.
 Because Bane specifies that one must reroll the higher die, the 10 is rerolled to a 3, for a final result of 7 + 3 = 10 plus any modifiers.

 #### Combining Boon and Bane
 If in a situation where Boon and Bane apply, they cancel each other out.
 Add their values and reroll based on the result.
 Some examples: